rostedt/libccli/README.md

+# LIBCCLI

-# This is a very simple shell like interface for CLI activities.
+This is a very simple shell like interface for CLI activities.

 More will be added to this, but for now, this is the basic
 idea: